usfcs-scholars/start2019/_includes/friday.md

 ###### `03:30 – 05:00pm` Wrapup

-We will reflect on the week, discuss any on-campus student services we missed throughout the week, and finally discuss the upcoming university and CS major orientations schedule.
+We will reflect on the week, discuss any on-campus student services we missed throughout the week (e.g. [CAPS](https://myusf.usfca.edu/caps), [SDS](https://myusf.usfca.edu/sds), [Food Pantry](https://myusf.usfca.edu/food-pantry)), and finally discuss the upcoming university and CS major orientations schedule.

 ###### End of Program